fbl11/makers-week-10/README.md

 #### Most frequent words
 Given a text, find which are the ten most common words.

-#### Sorting 0s and 1s
-Given an array containing only 0s and 1s, sort it.

 #### Sorting
 Implement your own algorithm for sorting an array (you cannot use `.sort`).